wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    Negative Trust Anchor.
 For examples see Appendix A.

-   An NTA placed at a node where there is a configured positive trust anchor MUST take precendence over that trust anchor, effectively disabling it.
+   An NTA placed at a node where there is a configured positive trust anchor MUST take precedence over that trust anchor, effectively disabling it.
 Implementations MAY issue a warning or informational message when this occurs, so that operators are not surprised when this happens.